 These side effects typically go away once the medication is stopped.
-You may notice a lack of ability to have and maintain an erection, loss of sex drive or a decrease in size of the testicles.
+You may notice a lack of ability to have and maintain an erection, loss of sex drive, or a decrease in the size of the testicles.
 Talk to your healthcare team about options to treat these symptoms.

 Breast Tenderness or Increase in Breast Tissue

 An increase in breast tissue (gynecomastia) or breast tenderness may develop.
 Your healthcare team can suggest medications to relieve the tenderness.
 In rare cases, radiation can be given to relieve the tenderness.